 Rotate insecticides for resistance management.
 The continuous use of the same insecticide year after year increases the chances that aphids and other pests will develop resistance to it.
 Rotating insecticides with different IRAC modes of action (MOA) reduces the chances that resistance will develop (Table 9).
 When applying several insecticides for aphid control over the growing season, change from one MOA to another.
-Do not apply a neonicotinoid (group 4) such as Provodo, Actara, or Assail to tobacco already treated with another neonicotinoid (group 4) such as Admire or Platinum.
-Instead, apply Orthene (group 1B) or Fulfill (group 9).
+Do not apply a neonicotinoid (group 4) such as Admire Pro and generics, Actara, or Assail to tobacco already treated with another neonicotinoid (group 4) such as Admire or Platinum.
+Fulfill (group 9) maybe be considered an option.